-- Child sent to Headteacher - Temporary withdrawal from the classroom for a short period of time- child may work with the Headteacher - Loss of privileges - Discussion/meeting with parents/Headteacher to support improvement in the child's behaviour - A 'Daily Report' which is shared with parents may be introduced. - A programme to support improved behaviour with short term targets for improvement may be implemented - All incidents will be recorded and kept in the Incident File in the Headteacher's Office.
+- Child sent to Headteacher - Temporary withdrawal from the classroom for a short period of time- child may work with the Headteacher - Loss of privileges - Discussion/meeting with parents/Headteacher to support improvement in the child's behaviour - A 'Daily Report' which is shared with parents may be introduced. - A programme to support improved behaviour with short term targets for improvement may be implemented - All incidents will be recorded and kept on CEPOMS.